tomolt/ocron/README.md

 ## How to install

 You only need `make` and a C99 / POSIX.1.2008 compatible C compiler (like GCC).
-Simply `cd` into this directory, run `make`, and then as superuser run `make install`.
+Simply change into this directory, run `make`, and then as superuser run `make install`.
 You can edit the files `config.mk` and `config.h` to adapt the build settings to your system.
-The Makefile honors both `PREFIX` and `DESTDIR`.
+The Makefile honors both the `PREFIX` and `DESTDIR` environmental variables, used for packaging etc.

 ## How to run

-If you want to run **ocron** at startup like any other daemon, you will have to write a service for your init system (systemd / Sys V init / runit / ...) for it.
+If you want to run **ocron** at startup like any other daemon, you will have to write a service for your init system (systemd / Sys V init / runit / ...).
 Note that **ocron** never daemonizes itself and always logs to the system log.
 If you need it to run in the background, consider using Linux' `daemonize(1)` or FreeBSD's `daemon(1)`.
-However, most init systems want to do the daemonization themselves.
+Most init systems want to do the daemonization themselves.